 It's all too easy to let the paper stack grow on your desk.
 Nearly half of Staples survey respondents agreed that they always seem to fall behind on filing work.
 Consider your filing method and see if you can make it easier to quickly sort everything.

-Ask yourself: What kinds of paperwork do I struggle to find?
+Ask yourself: What kinds of paperwork do I usually struggle to put my hands on quickly?
 Is my alphabetical system helpful, or is there a numerical system that would clear things up?
 Is this intuitive to others, or does this make sense only to me?

 If you can't tinker much with the overall system, at minimum it may help to simply label your files more clearly.
 Try more descriptive labels along with color-coding that helps you more easily spot certain categories.